AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-LouiseHM21/DOCUMENTATION.md

 ---

-### Highlights of Refinements
-- Explicitly defined inputs, outputs, and processes for each function.
-- Clearly structured steps for recursive calculations and plotting.
-- Detailed explanations for each branch's recursive properties (length, angle, color, line width).
----

 ## Technical Explanation

 *(Provide a concise explanation of your code, focusing on recursion and geometric manipulations.
 Discuss how your approach generates the final fractal pattern and the mathematical principles involved.)*